joe-tom/hodl/README.md

 Any realtime data comes from the CoinMarketCap API.
 The inital 30 day sync data uses the CyrptoCompare Historical API.
 ### Why are you doing this?
 It's fun.
+### I noticed you're using CoinHive Recaptcha?
+Are you using my computer to generate Monero??
+Yes, it's to prevent spam, all individual data is held in RAM and that cannot be allowed to overflow.
+Any nanoMonero generated will be kept by me.